-- At one point, Bart pretends his turtle is lost to sneak inside a woman's house.
+- In the episode "The Seven-Beer Snitch", Bart pretends his turtle is lost to sneak inside a woman's house.
 When she asks him what the turtle's name is, he says "Apron Boobs-face" and later gives his own name as "Shoes Butt-back."

 - When Lisa has to do an essay about her heritage for a class project, she decides to write about Native Americans and chooses a made-up tribe calling it "Hitachi" after her microwave.

 - When Bart is trying to come up with a comic book character.
 He sees a bat hanging in the window and exclaims "Batman!" before he realizes that it's taken.
 He looks around a little more and sees a Green Lantern, but realizes it's taken too.
 He eventually comes up with the character of Angry Dad after watching Homer's buffoonish antics through the window.

 - In one episode, Bart applies for a credit card under the false name "Santa's Little Helper" (the family dog).
 He has horrible handwriting, though, and the card comes back issued to Santos L. Halper.

 - Parodied again in the episode "Rome-old and Juli-eh".
 Bart finds out that companies can get free cardboard boxes, so he orders a delivery of them, pretending to be a company.
 When the delivery man asks for the name of his company, he looks around and sees Santa's Little Helper rummaging in a waste bin with "GENERAL INDUSTRIES" stamped on the bottom.
 Bart gives the name of his company as...
 Dog Incorporated.

 - Listing The Forms Of Degenerates: